brightcove/brightcove-player-sdk-ios/README.md

 **[Apple recommends][audioguidelines] that apps which play video should still play audio even when the device is muted.
 Why doesn't the Brightcove Player SDK for iOS respect these guidelines?**

 The API which controls whether an app emits audio in iOS apps is the [AVAudioSession API][avaudiosessionapi].
 An audio session is global to an app, which means that its configuration affects both the sounds that are emitted by the AVPlayers created by the Player SDK, as well as other sounds that an app may produce.
 Since the Player SDK cannot know how the app wants the audio session configured for those other sounds, it doesn't affect the audio session at all.
 This means that unless you explicitly configure your app's audio session otherwise, you inherit the default behavior of suppressing any and all audio when the device is muted, including audio emitted by AVPlayers.
 To conform to Apple's recommendations regarding audio playback, you (the app developer) must configure the audio session according to your app's specific needs.

+See our [AVAudioSession Configuration](#AVAudioSessionConfig) section in this README for additional information.

 [audioguidelines]: https://developer.apple.com/Library/ios/documentation/Audio/Conceptual/AudioSessionProgrammingGuide/AudioGuidelinesByAppType/AudioGuidelinesByAppType.html
 [avaudiosessionapi]: https://developer.apple.com/Library/ios/documentation/Audio/Conceptual/AudioSessionProgrammingGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007875-CH1-SW1